Tunnel Of Love

 In between these two events, this disc arrived, an album confessing in brutal and courageous detail every misstep in a doomed relationship.

-This makes for rough going, but also for some fairly spectacular songwriting.
+This makes for rough going, but also for spectacular songwriting.

 "Cautious Man" is a tale full of allegory, about a guy who can't let go of his demons, and instead carries them right into his marriage, where he knows "in a restless heart the seeds of betrayal lay."
 Eventually the narrator's nameless desperation leads him to bolt from his marriage bed into the night, but when he reaches the highway, he finds "nothing but road."
 So he returns, to fight the battle within himself once more.